manali1230/go/20-serverrequest/README.md

 [strings.builder](https://pkg.go.dev/strings#example-Builder)

-This is `serverrequest` go code and I am using Visual Studio WSL[Ubuntu] for performing practical.
+This is `serverrequest` go code and I am using Visual Studio Code for performing practical.
 I have installed `go` Extension in visual studio.

 1. this command will generate a `go.mod` file.